iArcanic/irsm-cw1/risk-analysis-report.md

 ### 2.1.2 ISO/IEC standards – 27001:2013

 An internationally recognised standard for security published by ISO and IEC.
 Serves as a set of requirements for information security management via criteria of technical security mechanisms [@Nunn2021].
-A valid certification proves secure information security practices whilst being in line with the CIA triad elements.
+A valid certification proves secure information security practices.

 ### 2.1.3 Cloud security guidance – CSA Cloud Controls Matrix (CCM)